wjxtt2008/tomasulo/README.md

 ***********************************************************************
 Execute Instruction

-1.complie
+1. complie
-2.put input.txt and config.txt to the same directory with complied "tomasulo" 3.run in terminal "./tomasulo"
+2. put input.txt and config.txt to the same directory with complied "tomasulo"
+3. run in terminal "./tomasulo"
 ***********************************************************************
 Support Operation Code